-To celebrate the diversity and strength of business in the Black Country, the Black Country Local Enterprise Partnership (LEP) is once again leading a social media campaign on Friday 14 July in support of Black Country Day and of local Black Country businesses.
+To celebrate the diversity and strength of business in the Black Country, the Black Country Local Enterprise Partnership (LEP) is once again leading a Twitter campaign on Saturday 14 July in support of Black Country Day and of local Black Country businesses.

 The LEP, alongside the 4 Black Country local authorities; Dudley, Sandwell, Walsall and Wolverhampton, is encouraging local businesses to tweet about their product(s), workplace or staff members.

 On Saturday 14 July, we would like local businesses to:

 On its own, a single tweet holds little power, but a range of tweets from companies celebrating the Black Country and their roots will be noticeable, generating interest in the participating accounts and the wider message.

 The 2017 LEP campaign saw over 1,350 tweets issued by over 500 businesses and individuals using the hashtag #MadeInTheBlackCountry; reaching an audience of over one million people.
 The aim is to grow this campaign for 2018.

 Black Country Day on 14 July, marks the region’s industrial heritage and the anniversary of the invention of the World’s first steam engine, the Newcomen Engine, built in the Black Country in 1712.

 Today, the Black Country is still home to a world class manufacturing and engineering base, one of the UKs leading supply chain centres with excellent collaborative research and development opportunities and home to the UKs most successful Enterprise Zones.

 Sarah Middleton, Chief Executive at Black Country Consortium said: